0x60df/loophole/README.md

 and listed in `loophole--map-alist`.
 They take effect by adding `loophole--map-alist` to `emulation-mode-map-alists`.

-Second one is `loophole-base-map` which will be inherited to most of loophole-map.
+Second one is `loophole-base-map` which will be inherited to most loophole-maps.
 This keymap offers the place for binding which can be used commonly when any of loophole-map is activated.
-For example, binding `C-q` to `loophole-disable-last-map` reduces the number of typing, and `C-q` recovers the original binding `quoted-insert` immediately after all loophole-map are disabled.
+For example, binding `C-q` to `loophole-disable-latest-map` reduces the number of typing, and `C-q` recovers the original binding `quoted-insert` immediately after all loophole-map are disabled.